Expert Allergy Advice & Articles from London Allergy Consultants

 Irritability (especially during or after feeds)

-Choking, gagging, or coughing and may smell of sick when this happens
+Choking, gagging, or coughing and may smell of sickness when this happens

 Unexplained or inconsolable crying